-In this exclusive interview, podcaster Jim Harold sits down to discuss his popular podcast, The Paranormal Podcast & Campfire.
+In this exclusive interview about strange true stories, podcaster Jim Harold sits down to discuss his popular podcast, The Paranormal Podcast & Campfire.
 Most paranormal podcast stories seem strange, weird or even at times funny and those retold by witnesses in interviews with Jim fall into many of these categories.

 About Jim Harold and The Paranormal Podcast

 Combining his love of broadcasting, technology and the paranormal, Jim Harold created The Paranormal Podcast in 2005.
 Only a few years later, The Paranormal Podcast has already been featured in the "Top 25 Science Audio Podcasts" on iTunes, and just last month one of his latest podcasts had over 90,000 downloads.
 Read on to learn how it all began and get some of Jim's own personal views on the paranormal.

 In His Own Words: An Online Talk Show Host Shares His Views

 LTK: What was the primary focus of the show when you first began?

 JH: Well, in terms of the show, the focus really was what it is now - finding folks who are experts and authors in the paranormal and kind of just getting the scoop on their theories and the books they've written.
 It's kind of their viewpoints about the paranormal.

 LTK: You cover a very broad range of topics then?